KhaelK138/KhaelK138.github.io/markdown/RedTeamingCCDC.md

 **Windows:**
 - Todo
   - Write a persistence script that does the following
-    - (maybe) Creates an exclusion for ProgramData
+    - (maybe) Creates an exclusion for ProgramData AND/OR disables defender
     - Downloads and executes Mimikatz's skeleton key module
     - Downloads sliver shell and creates a sliver service hidden with ACLs
   - Investigate hiding services with ACLs: https://www.sans.org/blog/red-team-tactics-hiding-windows-services